-ABS stands for acrylonitrile butadiene styrene, and it’s a type of plastic that is similar to PVC in terms of durability and resistance to chemicals, so you can use stronger chemical drain cleaners without fear of damaging the pipe material.
+ABS stands for acrylonitrile butadiene styrene, and it’s a type of plastic that is similar to PVC in terms of durability and resistance to chemicals, so you can use stronger chemical drain openers without fear of damaging the pipe material.
 ABS pipe also has a lifespan of 100 years or more.

 However, like PVC pipe, ABS pipe is not as resistant to freezing and thawing as PEX pipe, so it’s not a good choice for outdoor areas or spaces that experience extreme temperatures.